rusinowiczjakub/Checkers/README.md

 # Checkers Game

-JavaFX project written as school project
+### JavaFX project written as school project

+A lot of mess in code :/